NZMSA/2018-Phase-2/1. Frontend/README.md

 We get the value of the 3 input fields and make a POST request.
 If there is an error, we show that as an alert.
 Otherwise we reload the page.

-5. Bind `uploadMeme` to self by adding this to the constructor of `App.tsx`
+:page_with_curl: 5.
+Bind `uploadMeme` to self by adding this to the constructor of `App.tsx`
 ```javascript
 this.uploadMeme = this.uploadMeme.bind(this)

 ```

-6. Call `uploadMeme` when the 'upload' button is pressed by changing this
+:page_with_curl: 6.
+Call `uploadMeme` when the 'upload' button is pressed by changing this
 ```javascript
 <button type="button" className="btn" onClick={this.methodNotImplemented}>Upload</button>
 ```